 Consumer loans are considered delinquent when interest or principal payments become 30 days past due.
 Consumer loans are charged off when they become 180 days past due, except in the case of bankruptcies and fraudulent transactions, where loans are charged off earlier.
-Loan delinquencies and charge-offs are primarily affected by changes in economic conditions and vary throughout the year due to seasonal consumer spending and payment behaviors.
-The Company believes the increase in consumer loan delinquency rates at May 31, 1997 from May 31, 1996 was related to the industry-wide credit conditions discussed previously.
+The Company believes the increase in consumer loan delinquency rates at August 31, 1997 from August 31, 1996 was related to the industry-wide credit conditions discussed previously.
 The following table presents delinquency and net charge-off rates with supplemental managed loan information.